 Does the expression work in reverse?
 Who do we check that with?

 Because it looks like we are going into March like a lamb.
-Cloudy with light snow showers developing late day.
-So seasonable, but hard to describe that as a lion.
+Some snow is in the forecast for Tuesday, but it'll be mild for March 1st.
+So if it is seasonable, that is hard to describe as coming in like a lion.

 How about this for March 1st?

 That’s more like it.
 Cute lamb too.

 The long-term forecast does call for more winter-like weather for a couple of weeks after Spring begins, which it does on March 20th.
 Meaning we could well be going from the end of March into April Fool’s Day like a lion.
 And I’m not lying.

 Isn't it more important to go out of March like a lamb, since by then most have had enough of winter and are happily anticipating the arrival of spring weather.

 Accu Weather predicted a late arrival of spring weather.

 Nothing we can do about in like a lion or a lamb.
 You know what they say about not liking the weather, just wait a few hours and it'll change.

 Teach a man to fish.